 Every day, I see in my work that untreated communication disorders often lead to larger academic, social, and developmental issues.
 Early diagnosis is the most powerful way to reduce or even reverse their impact and can give your loved ones the opportunity to lead the fullest lives possible.

-If you are concerned about your concerned about your child’s communication, review this communication check list.
+If you are concerned about your child\’s communication, contact us.